josemavarez11/User-Navigation-Tracker/readme.md

 #### 4. Import the tracker file into the file containing your main application.

-  *For example, the implementation of the tracker in a React project created with create-react-app would be as follows:*
+  For example, the implementation of the tracker in a React project created with CRA would be as follows:

-  *In the index.js file import the tracker.js file:*
+  In the index.js file import the tracker.js file:

     import './utils/tracker.ts'